Getting legal help

 Community legal clinics

-Legal Aid Ontario is the primary funder of 73 community legal clinics, which can help with basic needs such as housing, health care and employment.
+Legal Aid Ontario is the primary funder of 74 community legal clinics, which can help with legal matters affecting low income individuals.

 Available services vary according to each clinic's resources.
 Some of the legal matters that clinics cover include:

-- social assistance matters and appeals for Ontario Works and Ontario Disability Support Program
+- social assistance (Ontario Works and Ontario Disability Support Program)

 Some clinics provide help in other areas of law, depending on local needs.

-There are also 17 speciality legal clinics that focus on marginalized groups of disadvantaged clients or particular areas of law that affect large numbers of low-income people.
-They represent the elderly, the disabled, urban First Nation, Métis and Inuit, and persons with HIV/AIDS.
+There are also speciality legal clinics that focus on marginalized groups or particular areas of law that affect large numbers of low-income people.
+They represent the elderly, people with disabilities, urban First Nation, Métis and Inuit, and persons with HIV/AIDS, and other groups.

 To find a local legal clinic, visit legalaid.on.ca/clinics